 - Toilet paper roll

 Here are the test results presented with pros and cons for each method.
-I have also rated each stamp on scale of 1 to 5 based on how easy they were to make and use.
+The kids and I also rated each stamp on scale of 1 to 5 based on how easy they were to make and use.

 First split the potato in half with a sharp kitchen knife.
 Make sure you cut straight through.
 The surface that you use for stamping should be even to get good stamps on your project.
 To easily carve the potato I used a small heart shaped cookie cutter and the same kitchen knife to cut around the heart shape to remove the excess.

 I rate the potato 4.5 out of 5.